All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 - Patau syndrome (Trisomy 13), caused by an extra chromosome 13.

 - Klinefelter syndrome, the most common sex chromosome abnormality in males; caused by an extra X chromosome.

 - Turner syndrome, caused by missing one X chromosome in females.

 - Chronic myelogenous leukemia, a classic 9;22 translocation that is diagnostic of the disease.

 - A blood sample is obtained by inserting a needle into a vein in the arm.

-> - Amniotic fluid and chorionic villus are collected from a pregnant woman by a doctor using amniocentesis or chorionic villus sampling procedures.
+- Amniotic fluid and chorionic villi are collected from a pregnant woman by a healthcare practitioner using amniocentesis or chorionic villus sampling procedures.

-> - Bone marrow or tissue sample collections require a biopsy procedure to be performed.
+- Bone marrow or tissue sample collections require a biopsy procedure to be performed.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.